Cycles of Change: Puberty to Menopause & Beyond

 Hormonal changes can bring the onset of different issues affecting your vagina like bacterial vaginosis or yeast infections.
 While these can happen to anyone at any life stage, it’s best to have a preventative self care routine in place, especially when you’re dealing with all of the other changes happening throughout your body and in your head (or heart).

-We’ve covered pregnancy and postpartum with the help of doula and lactation specialist Yael Borensztein, so check out our condensed guide covering everything you or your partner can expect during pregnancy and after birth here.
+We’ve covered pregnancy and postpartum with the help of doula and lactation specialist Yael Borensztein (she/her), so check out our condensed guide covering everything you or your partner can expect during pregnancy and after birth here.

 Age: Late 30s to 40s